kvnloughead/Algorithms/README.md

-# Algorithms
+# Algorithms in C

-Repo to store algorithms that I've implemented.
+Repo to store some algorithms in C that I've implemented, plus assorted helper functions.